madbernard/data-structures/README.md

 # data-structures

-This is a project I worked on as a student at Hack Reactor, with [@TheBecky](https://github.com/TheBecky), and alone.
+This is a project I worked on as a student at Hack Reactor, while pairing with with [@TheBecky](https://github.com/TheBecky), and alone.
 The project implements in javascript the following data-structures:

 ## Data structures: